The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Halo tracers

 By applying \citet{2015A&A...579A..38P} criteria on the photometry from DES we obtained a reference sample of nMSTO stars.
 The use of DES photometry is essential, as it provides photometry across all the bands used by \cite{2015A&A...579A..38P}.
 This reference sample is then matched with UKIDS photometry by a crossmatch with a tolerance of 1 arcsecond.
 This provides a sample of nMSTO stars with $giK_s$ photometry, which we show in Figure \ref{fig:nMSTO} as green triangles.

 The selection box for nMSTO stars in our photometry is given by the following box: ($g-i$, $i-K_s$) = (0.21, 1.02), (0.19, 1.22), (0.46, 1.47), (0.58, 1.25).
-This particular box was chosen to cover most of the reference sample, excluding outliers.
-Contamination is expected to be low within this box, since in the $giK_s$ color-color diagram old (10 Gyr or more) isochrones have their turn-offs at the tip of the stellar locus with the subgiant branch and RGB being `folded' towards redder regions of this color space.
+This box was selected to include the majority of the reference sample while excluding outliers, this implies avoiding BHBs or Blue Stragglers, which are expected to be found beyond $g - i < 0.2$.
+Additionally, we excluded stars with $g - i > 0.6$ since they are no longer near the main sequence turn-off.
+Contamination is expected to be low within this box since in the $giK_s$ color-color diagram old (10 Gyr or more) isochrones have their turn-offs at the tip of the stellar locus, with the subgiant branch and RGB being `folded' towards redder regions of this color space.
 Utilizing this method we obtained a sample of 2\,554 nMSTO stars among the 4 fields, which corresponds to $\sim 388 \text{ stars/deg}^2$, doubling the abundance of our RGB sample.